VJ Day: The forgotten African soldiers

 Video

-Ghanaian veteran Private Joseph Hammond, who is now 95 years old, reflects on the Burma Campaign of World War Two.
+Ghanaian veteran Joseph Hammond, 95, reflects on the horrors of the Burma Campaign in World War Two.

-He was one of 100,000 Africans who fought for the British Army against the Japanese.
-The multinational troops are known as the forgotten army, as many feel their sacrifices and contributions received little recognition.

-Hammond has been called the "Ghanaian Captain Tom" because of his fundraising efforts during the coronavirus pandemic.

 -